ZolaraCodes/technical-questions/javascript-interview-questions.md

 - [x] What are the benefits of using spread syntax and how is it differenct from rest syntax?
 - **Explain:**
+The spread syntax expands the elements of an array or object into individual variables, while rest syntax condenses multiple elements into a single element[1][2][3].
+Spread syntax is useful for copying arrays and objects, as well as combining them[1][2].
+Rest syntax is useful for gathering the rest of the list of arguments into an array[4].
 - **Use:**
 - **Example:**

 - [x] How can you share code between files?
 - **Explain:**
+To share code between files in JavaScript, use the export and import statement[1][2].
+This allows us to share code between files using the native ES6 module system[2], making code reuse easy while organizing large projects[3].
+An example of this is exporting variables or functions from an ES6 module in a service component and importing them into other components[4].
 - **Use:**
 - **Example:**

 - [x] Why you migh want to create static class members?
 - **Explain:**
+Static class members are useful when a field needs to exist only once per class, not on every instance created .
+This is beneficial as the compiler can check to make sure that no instance members are accidentally added, and static data is initialized to zero when the first object is created
+.
+Static methods are typically used to implement functions that belong to the class as a whole, but not to any particular object of it

 - **Use:**
 - **Example:**